iamhasanimam/proshop-v2/readme.md

-# Deployment of Ecommerce App on ECS
+# Deployment of Ecommerce App on AWS Cloud with ECS CICD and Observability

 ![alt text](ECS-Architecture.png)